mauthkasati/Flutter_projects/Resto_App/Resto_Description.md

 # Resto HR System

 Note: This is my first real application for an actual customer.</br>
-Note: I cannot share the project's code to protect the owner's privacy.</be>
+Note: I cannot share the project's code to protect the owner's privacy.</br>

 The Resto HR System is a mobile application designed to streamline attendance management and break tracking for multi-branch restaurants using advanced face recognition technology.
-This README overviews the project, its features, and instructions for getting started.
+This README overviews the project, its features, and instructions for getting started. </br>

+Note: The app is designed to be used by the admin or owner of the restaurant. and other employees can use the app only to record their attendance and breaks.</br>

 ## Table of Contents